Community Benefit Financials

 |Other Community Benefits||$2||$80||$80||$100|

 - Non-Billed Services: Health screenings and other health-related services, support groups, and community health education seminars and classes.

-- Education & Research and Workforce Development: The cost of training health care professionals and performing medical research.
+- Education and Research: The cost of training health care professionals and performing medical research.

 - Cash and In-Kind Donations: Contributions CPMC makes to community agencies to fund charitable activities for the broader community.

-- Other Community Benefits: The costs associated with community-building activities and needs assessment.
+- Other Community Benefits: The costs associated with community-building activities, community benefit program administration, and community health needs assessment.

 Back to top